jhpce-jhu/jhpce_mkdocs/docs/slurm/tips-sacct.md

 : `-S $(date -d '21 days ago' +%D-%R) -E $(date -d '17 day ago' +%D-%R)` # the date command can interpret many human-readable expressions, then express them using the format mentioned afterwards.
 Cool, eh!!!
 : 04/15  # the bash shell will probably have problems with the forward slash unless you surround the string with double quotes

-## Job Limit
+## Job Time Limit
-If you want to filter for jobs with a certain time limit, use the `-k/--timelimit-min` and `-K/--timelimit-max` flags.
+If you want to filter for jobs with a certain time limit, use one or both of the `-k/--timelimit-min` and `-K/--timelimit-max` flags.
 To show only jobs with time limit between 48 and 72 hours that ran between 4 and 8 weeks ago:

 `sacct -S $(date -d '8 weeks ago' +%D-%R) -E $(date -d '4 weeks ago' +%D-%R) -k 48:00 -K 72:00`